hackclub/hackclub/workshops/styled_components/README.md

 ---
 name: styled-weather
 description: Weather app with React + styled-components
-author: "@shmish"
+author: "@shmishtopher"
-group: experimental
+group: react
-order: 14
+order: 2
 ---

-# Styled Components
+# styled-components

 Here is a final [demo](https://shmishtopher.github.io/styled-components-workshop/) of this workshop, along with the [source code](https://github.com/shmishtopher/styled-components-workshop) used to make it.